< Back

 The large battle scene on the long chimney wall depicts the death of Saul.
 The king, lying critically wounded, begs an Amalekite to deliver the coup de grace (II Samuel 1: 6-10).

 The short wall opposite the windows is devoted to Bathsheba.
-The large scene in the centre shows her bathing, watched by David from his palace (II Samuel 11: 2).
+The panoramic scene in the centre shows her bathing (II Samuel 11: 2).
+She is washed by female attendants, while skimpily draped bathers lounge in the water or sit on the edge of the bath.
+David peers down on her from a rooftop balcony high on the right.
 In the narrow scene on the left, Bethsheba's husband, Uriah the Hittite, is killed fighting in the forefront of the battle (II Samuel 11: 14-17).
 In the narrow scene on the right, the widowed Bethsheba goes to David (II Samuel 11: 27).
 She is depicted four times in this last scene: standing at the foot of a winding staircase leading to David's bedchamber: looking back as she climbs the steps; standing on the landing outside the bedchamber; and inside the bedchamber being embraced by David.

 The battle scene on the second long wall shows the death of David's son Absalom.
 Fighting against his father at the forest of Ephraim, his hair is caught in a tree and he is killed by David's commander, Joab, while hanging from the branches (II Samuel 18: 6-15).
 Salviati seems to have based the figure of Absalom, the 'handsomest man in Israel', on the Apollo Belvedere.